Azure-Samples/iot-edge-deployment-engine/README.md

   F --> |YES| H["Consolidated automatic and<br>layered deployments get applied"];
 ```

+### Azure Key Vault for secret placeholder replacement

+The automatic and layered `.json` files can make use of secret replacement via Azure Key Vault.
+This prevents secrets from being committed to the Git repo.

+To replace secrets, usage of this form is supported `{{secret_name}}`.
+- The secret name as defined between the double `{{` and `}}` needs to exist in the Key Vault.
+- The replacement can happen anywhere within the file and is applied before the final merging happens in memory.

 ## Azure Function: IoTEdgeDeploymentApi

 ### Overview

-Provides API and scheduler functionalities to manage the engine.
+Azure Function which provides API and scheduler functionalities to manage the engine.
 Swagger UI is fully supported and can be opened via the following [URL][def].

 ### Security